florisvdf/chargenet/README.md

 </div>

-This repository provides the full implementation of the ChargeNet pipeline described in the preprint "Predicting protein variant properties with electrostatic representations".
+This repository provides the full implementation of the ChargeNet pipeline described in the preprint [Predicting protein variant properties with electrostatic representations](https://doi.org/10.1101/2025.08.11.669649).
 While the original experiments were executed on a proprietary commercial AWS SageMaker account and therefore cannot be shared directly, all code and configuration necessary to reproduce the experiments independently are included here.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>